-This is a great place to go for a mix of beautiful botanical gardens with species from all over the world, and a few museum and art exhibitions as well.
-Some of our favorite gardens include the Chinese, Japanese, Jungle, Conservatory and Rose Garden.
+Established in 1919 by Henry and Arabella Huntington, and at an area of over 200 acres, the Huntington Library & Botanical Gardens is a great place to go for a mix of beautiful botanical gardens with species from all over the world, and a few museum and art exhibitions as well.
+Some of our favorite gardens include the Chinese (which has been recently expanded), Japanese, Jungle, Desert and Rose gardens.
 You'll also find a few options for dining.
 And you must stop by the unique gift shop on your way out.

 GETTY MALIBU VILLA

-Some may be aware of the Getty Center, which is a great collection of art and gardens in itself, but we prefer the architecture, gardens, collections, and oceanfront vista of the Getty Malibu Villa.
-The collections are primarily sculptures from ancient Rome and Greece.
-The architecture is modeled after an ancient Roman villa.
+Some may be aware of the J. Paul Getty Center, which is a great collection of art and gardens in itself, but we prefer the architecture, gardens, collections, and oceanfront vista of the Getty Malibu Villa.
+Opened in 1974, the collections are primarily from ancient Rome and Greece.
+The architecture is modeled after the ancient Roman villa of Papyri.
 The gardens are also inspired by Roman models.
 Even the cafe and gift shop are Mediterranean-inspired.
 Just as with the Getty Center, tickets are free.
 You only have to pay for parking.
 Just ensure you get online tickets in advance, as they have a limited amount of visitors they admit each day.

-Point Vicente lighthouse, museum (interpretive center), grounds and gift shop are a favorite neighborhood hangout for us.
+Point Vicente lighthouse, interpretive center museum, grounds and gift shop in Rancho Palos Verdes are a favorite neighborhood hangout for us.
 There's a great walking path through native coastal shrubs, picnic tables, and cliff top views of the Pacific Ocean.
 Parking and admission are free, although they do have a donation box at the interpretive center.
 On a clear day you can see Catalina Island to the Southwest.
 The lighthouse grounds are open to the public on the second Saturday of each month.
 And stopping at the nearby Yellow Vase Cafe on Palos Verdes Dr. is always a special treat.

 Our favorite parts of San Pedro include Point Fermin park and lighthouse, the Korean Friendship bell, and the Marine Mammal Care Center.
 Parking and admission are free for each, although they request a donation if you attend an afternoon lighthouse tour.
 Cabrillo Beach is also a popular spot with locals, as is the historic downtown area of San Pedro.
 And if you're into Navy ships, the USS Iowa museum is conveniently located here as well.

-There are many things we enjoy about our neighborhood Manhattan Beach - from the shops and restaurants, to the beach and aquarium on the pier.
+There are many things we enjoy in our South [Santa Monica] Bay neighborhood.
+In Manhattan Beach we enjoy the shops and restaurants, the beach, and the aquarium on the pier.
 Our personal favorites are Ocean View Cafe or The Kettle for breakfast, Brew Co. for lunch, and Pancho's for some great Mexican food and atmosphere or The Strand House with sunset views over the pier and ocean for dinner.
 Get your sweet tooth fully satisfied at the Manhattan Beach Creamery.
 And check out what's in our local waters at the Roundhouse Aquarium at the end of the pier.

 MALIBU CREEK STATE PARK